sp53852/Project3_ReactApp_BeverageSelector/Planning/Planning.md

 1. Results of search funtion -
     As a user I expect to see the results for the ingredient I searched for displayed on the gallery page

-Alcoholic drink link
+Gallery page - Alcoholic drink link
 1. Results of alcoholic drink link click
     As a user I expect to see the results for the alcoholic drinks displayed on the gallery page

-Non-alcoholic drink link
+Gallery Page - Non-alcoholic drink link
 1. Results of non-alcoholic drink link click
     As a user I expect to see the results for the non-alcoholic drinks displayed on the gallery page

-Gallery item link click
+Recipe page
-1. Link click of gallery item
-    As a user I expect to see the drink ingredients and recipe creation steps on drink recipe page that displays when the user clicks on gallery item
+1. Link click of gallery item - leads to recipe page As a user I expect to see the drink ingredients, their measurements and recipe creation steps on drink recipe page that displays when the user clicks on gallery item

 Components